xfsnowind/xfsnowind.github.io/content/blogs/blob-buffer-arraybuffer-image.md

 ### Blob Url

-As I mentioned before, Blob can be used to represent the image file in the combination with `URL.createObjectURL` method to create a URL that points to the data contained in the `Blob` object.
+As I mentioned before, we cannot hand the image file as raw binary data to the html as it does not accept this type.
+So Blob can be used to represent the image file in the combination with `URL.createObjectURL` method to create a URL that points to the data contained in the `Blob` object.

 ```js
 const imageBlob = fetch('https://example.com/image.png').then(response => response.blob());